 in over $7.2 billion of high yield notes offerings.

-in its $4.4 billion acquisition of AOL Inc. Frederick Green was named “Dealmaker of the Week” for week ending May 15, 2015 by The Am Law Daily for his lead role advising on this transaction.
+in its $4.4 billion acquisition of AOL Inc. Frederick Green was named “Dealmaker of the Week” by The Am Law Daily for his lead role advising on this transaction.

 in its €1.0 billion acquisition of a 20% stake in Canal+ France SA, a provider of cable television and radio broadcasting services, from Lagardere SCA.